*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Amazon Website

-There are a couple of ways to navigate to Prime Reading on the website, who whichever works best for you:
+There are a couple of ways to navigate to Prime Reading on the website, whichever works best for you:

 1. From the main menu, select Kindle E-readers & Books > Prime Reading > Audiobooks.